xdire/xlb/rfd/0001-general-design.md

 Updates are rare, this design does not target additional optimizations.

 #### Strategy Next()
-Strategy will use the current reference for provide the selection mechanics as a forward iteration loop.
+Provided strategy will use the current reference for provide the selection mechanics as a **forward iteration loop**.

 Strategy will block `updateMutex` on `Next()` but in following way:
 ```go